-Scientific Name: Vermivora chrysoptera
+- Scientific Name: Vermivora chrysoptera

-- Markings: Dimorphic species.
-Males have a bright yellow crown, black lores and a black auricular patch, as well as a black chin and throat.
+These birds have a relatively long, thin bill that is sharply pointed.
+Males and females look vastly different, with males more brilliantly colored and females more camouflaged.
+Males have a bright yellow crown, black lores, and a black cheek patch, as well as a black chin and throat.
 These facial markings contrast boldly with a white eyebrow and white malar stripe.
-The nape, back and rump are gray, and the underparts are whitish with a gray wash on the flanks.
+The nape, back, and rump are gray, and the underparts are whitish with a gray wash on the flanks.
 The black wings have a wide yellow patch.
-The eyes are black, and the legs and feet are dark.
+The eyes and bill are black, and the legs and feet are dark.

-Habitat and Migration:
+Golden-Winged Warbler Habitat and Distribution

 Vagrant sightings are occasionally recorded much further west than expected, even as far as along the Pacific coast, as well as in other parts of the Caribbean.
 Vagrants are most often seen during fall migration.

-These warblers are acrobatic foragers, often dangling upside down as they glean insects from leaves and branches, typically low or at mid-levels in trees and shrubs.
-When flying between trees, their flight has a fluttery quality, and males may aggressively chase or even fight rivals during the breeding season.
+These warblers are acrobatic foragers, often dangling upside down as they glean insects from leaves and branches, typically low- or at mid-levels in trees and shrubs.
+They are primarily insectivorous and eat a range of different bugs, including caterpillars, spiders, and grubs.

-The oval-shaped eggs range from white or cream-colored to a pale pink, and are marked with small brown or lilac spots or splotches.
-There are 4-7 eggs in each brood, and only one brood is raised each year.
+The oval-shaped eggs range from white or cream-colored to a pale pink and are marked with small brown or lilac spots or splotches.
+There are three to six eggs in each brood, and only one brood is raised each year.

 Golden-winged warblers regularly hybridize with blue-winged warblers, creating distinct offspring that are named Brewster's warblers.
 Those offspring may themselves hybridize with other full-species golden-winged warblers, and birds from this third generation are Lawrence's warblers.
-These hybrids are not distinct species, and each one shows strong but indistinct characteristics of golden-winged warblers.
+These hybrids are not separate species, and each one shows strong but indistinct characteristics of golden-winged warblers.